-For conservational reasons, the original of the Dresdner picture manuscript of the Saxon mirror can be issued only at longer intervals in the treasure room of the book museum.
+For conservational reasons, the original of the Dresdner picture manuscript of the Saxon mirror can be exhibited only at longer intervals in the treasure chamber of the book museum.
 The respective presentation time will be announced in time.

-A digital representation of the Sachsenspiegel can be viewed at the SLUB Digital Collections at any time.
+A digital presentation of the Sachsenspiegel can be viewed at the SLUB Digital Collections at any time.

 Eike von Repgow’s Book of Law

 According to the preamble to the Sachsenspiegel we know that Graf Hoyer von Falkenstein (1211-1250) commissioned Eike von Repgow to compile this legal document:

 dat an dudisch is gewant

 Eike van Repchove is dede.

 dem Herrn von Falkenstein,